 Every day is National History Day!
 History Day is a year-long program that culminates in a national contest in June in College Park, MD.
-While the annual competition gains the most notoriety, National History Day is, at its heart, a way to teach and learn history by becoming a historian.
+Although the annual competition gains the most notoriety, National History Day is, at its heart, a way to teach and learn history by becoming a historian.
 Typically, school-level contests take place in late January-early February; county/regional contests take place in early-mid March; and the state contest takes place in late April-early May.
 Champion entries from school-level contests advance to the county competition.
 This advancement cycle repeats to the contests at the state and national levels.

 National History Day started as a small contest in Cleveland in 1974.
 Members of the history department at Case Western Reserve University developed the initial idea for a history contest to make teaching and learning history a fun and exciting experience.
 Students gathered on campus to devote one day to history.
 They called it “National History Day.”
 Although the name has remained the same, NHD has grown into a national organization with year-round programs and a week-long national contest.

 History Day is much more than a contest; it is reforming the way history is taught and learned.
 The contest and program provides teachers with an innovative teaching tool and fosters students’ enthusiasm for learning.
 In addition to the contest, NHD offers teacher workshops, summer student academies, summer teacher institutes, curricular materials and other resources for educators.